JSoifer/Patagonia-clone/my-app/README.md

 ## Plan

-This clone of Patagonia's Worn Wear site will be built using Angular and contain:
+This clone of Patagonia's Worn Wear site will be built using Angular.
+It will contain:
 * a root module,
-* a shopping module,
+* a shopping module, with 4 components
+  - Mens
+  - Womens
+  - Kids
+  - Gear
-* and a module for the shared components - header and footer.
+* and a module for the shared components
+  - header and
+  - footer.
-* It will contain components for the views displayed on the home page.
-These include:
+* It will contain a component for the view displayed on the home page.
-* a component for the hero image and link to shop,
-* a component for an image and text grid with links to retail locations, shopping module, and repair guides,
+* a component for retail locations.
-* a component for a text banner, image, and link to events
+* a component for events
-* a component for a featured story with image and intro text.
-It will link to Tumblr
-* a component for a text banner and images which link to Instagram.
+* a component for shopping Cart

 **Here is my rough plan**
 ![](/assets/IMG_3583.JPG)